Dawn Staley's Success and Achievements in Timeline

 2022: Gamecocks Win National Championship

-In 2022, Dawn Staley's Gamecocks, ranked #1 in both polls throughout the season, defeated 14 ranked teams, including Stanford, UConn, NC State, Oregon, Maryland, Duke, LSU, Tennessee, and Georgia.
-They won the NCAA tournament by defeating Howard, Miami, North Carolina, Creighton, Louisville, and UConn again, securing a second national championship.
-Staley became the first coach to defeat Geno Auriemma, Tara VanDerveer, and Kim Mulkey in the same season, earning her another Naismith Award, and she coached the National Player of the Year, Aliyah Boston.
+In 2022, Dawn Staley's Gamecocks, ranked #1 all season, defeated 14 ranked teams and won the NCAA tournament, securing their second national championship by defeating UConn.
+Staley became the first coach to defeat Geno Auriemma, Tara VanDerveer, and Kim Mulkey in the same season.
+Aliyah Boston was named National Player of the Year, and Staley won the Naismith Award.

 On February 22, 2024, Dawn Staley achieved her 600th career win in 786 games, with 534 of those wins at South Carolina.

-In 2024, Dawn Staley led her team to a perfect 38-0 season, securing their third national title.
+In 2024, Dawn Staley guided her team to a perfect 38-0 season, securing their third national title.
 Staley also received her fourth Naismith Coach of the Year Award.

 In 2025, Dawn Staley was ranked number 2 on the Post and Courier Columbia's Power List.